Arahman100198/Sentiment_Analysis/README.md

 The dataset used for this sentiment analysis task contains two columns:

-1. **reviews**: This column contains the text of IMDb movie reviews.
+1. **review**: This column contains the text of IMDb movie reviews.
 2. **sentiment**: This column contains the corresponding sentiment label for each review.
 The sentiment label is binary, with 0 representing a negative sentiment and 1 representing a positive sentiment.

 Please ensure that your dataset is in CSV format with the appropriate column names ('reviews' and 'sentiment').